Writing is now a popular way to earn money either as a full time or part-time job

 Publishing a book and then doing a lot of research about where it might sell, but with no knowledge of what books you are competing against it is not good business practice.

 It creates the obvious problem that it is impossible to promote the book to a clearly defined target audience before publishing to build hype and gain pre-order sales.

-Pre-order sales are like gold because they can give a new book a huge sales ranking boost on the day of publication, which then helps gain more sales in the days and weeks after the book launch.
+Pre-order sales are like gold because they can give a new book a huge sales ranking boost on the day of publication, which then helps gain more sales, and money in your pocket, in the days and weeks after the book launch.

 Secondly, after a book is published, without a clear understanding of where to market and advertise a book, a lot of time and money will be wasted.